th2-net/th2-check1/README.md

 - CheckSequenceRuleRequest - prefilters the messages and verify all of them by filter.
 Order checking configured from request.
 - CheckRuleRequest - get message filter from request and check it with messages in the cache or await specified time in case of empty cache or message absence.
+- NoMessageCheckRequest - prefilters messages and verifies that no other messages have been received.

 ## Quick start
 General view of the component will look like this: